6.6. LU Decomposition¶

 % A simplified LU factorization of a matrix using Alan Turing's

-% kij variant of Gaussian elimination algorithm.
+% kij variant of the Gaussian elimination algorithm.

 %